 Irving Newton: Weather officer at Fort Worth used by Gen. Ramey to certify identity of weather balloon debris shown in Fort Worth photos.
 Newton's is a big-time skeptic and the Air Force used his affidavit to bolster their claim that Major Marcel found the remains Mogul balloon and misidentified it as coming from a flying saucer.
 However, Newton is only a witness to what was shown to him in Ramey's office, not what was found at Roswell.
 Both Col. Duboseand Marcel said the weather balloon was substituted for the real Roswell debris.
 Newton's disparaging remarks about Marcel's behavior in Gen. Ramey's office are contradicted by Marcel's record andRamey's own highly complimentary remarks about him a year later.

-Telegram held in General Ramey's hand provides smoking gun proof of a "disk" crash and the recovery of "the victims of the wreck"
+Telegram held in General Ramey's hand provides smoking gun proof of a "disc" crash and the recovery of "the victims of the wreck"

 On July 8, 1947 at 5:26 EDT, an Associated Press news wire announced that Roswell Army Air Field had reported recovering a "flying disk" from a nearby rancher's property, first found "sometime last week," and that it was being flown to "higher headquarters."
 The curious base press release triggered a national press feeding frenzy.